vladsdamnmemory/lilac/README.md

 Staying within lilac, continue chaining everything using `.extend()` method.

 * @param f A function which is executed by lilac and applied to the value being processed
-* Method must have a function as an input parameter
+* Method must have a value parameter which is output value (and a function to reassign it inside lilac if needed)

 ```javascript
 lilac([0, 2, 3, 4, 5, 6, 7, 8, 9, 1])